SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     - **Container**: alarms

-      - **Description**: This is the container that holds all IoTHub messages that the remote monitoring solution receives
+      - **Description**: This is the container that holds all IoTHub messages that the remote monitoring solution receives.

 3. Select **New Container**.